FC Unirea Urziceni

-Asociația Sportivă Fotbal Club Urziceni, commonly known as FC Urziceni ([urziˈt͡ʃenʲ]), is a Romanian professional football club based in Urziceni, Ialomița County which currently plays in fourth division, Ialomița County.
+Fotbal Club Unirea Urziceni, commonly known as Unirea Urziceni ([urziˈt͡ʃenʲ]), was a Romanian professional football club based in Urziceni, Ialomița County.
 Unirea became national champions in 2009, at the end of their third season in the top-flight.

 The club was founded in 1954, and spent the majority of its history in the lower tiers of the Romanian league system.
 In 2006 they reached Liga I for the first time, and received national praise for their results at this level.
 At the end of their second season in the top division they earned qualification to Europe, and one year later they claimed the domestic title.
 In 2010, the team's owner withdrew financial support and Urziceni was forced to sell most of its players to pay debts, leading to relegation at the end of the 2010–11 season.

 In the summer of 2011, owner Dumitru Bucșaru did not file for a licence for the club to play in the Liga I and decided not to enroll the team in any championship.
 Unirea Urziceni was subsequently dissolved.

 Currently, there is the football team AS FC Urziceni, established and supported by the local mayorship in 2016, which plays on the Tineretului stadium in the Ialomița county leagues.

 History

 The first sporting club in Urziceni was a basketball club called "Ialomița".
 On an improvised pitch at Obor, the football team "Ialomița" played against teams from Ploiești, Buzău, and Slobozia.
 They also played many games against Germans settled around the local lake, from which they took the name "La Nemți" ("At the Germans'").

 In 1976, a new stadium, Tineretului, was inaugurated.

 In 1988, the club reached the round-of-sixteen phase of the Cupa României, but lost 3–1 to Corvinul Hunedoara.

 Prior to their promotion to Liga II at the end of the 2002–03 season, the club had spent its entire history playing in the lower leagues of the Romanian football league system, mostly in Divizia C and Divizia D.

 In 2003, the club was taken over by a new sponsor, Valahorum.
 At the end of the 2005–06 season, the club finished second in the Seria 2 of the Liga II.
-Following the play-offs, played against Forex Brașov and Bihor Oradea, at Stadionul Național, the club was promoted to the Liga I for the very first time in its history.
+Following the play-offs, played against Forex Brașov and Bihor Oradea, at Stadionul Național, the club was promoted to the Liga I for the first time in its history.